Search and Filter

 Selling Student Success: A Critical Analysis of Predictive Analytics Vendors in Higher Education

 As predictive analytics become increasingly embedded in higher education, commercial vendors offering these tools play a growing role in shaping institutional decision making, particularly through identifying students deemed “at risk.”
-In this qualitative study, we analyzed 161 publicly available materials from 15 vendors to examine these companies’ marketing of predictive analytics.
-Drawing on Snow and Benford’s (1988) framing theory, we investigated how they construct the problem of student success and how they position their products as solutions.
-Findings from our thematic analysis are: (1) vendors primarily frame the problem their products address as one of institutional finances; (2) vendors acknowledge structural barriers but rarely recognize students’ strengths; (3) proposed solutions to challenges to students’ success do not always align with problem framing.
+In this qualitative study, we analyzed 132 publicly available materials from 15 vendors to examine these companies’ marketing of predictive analytics.
+Drawing on Snow and Benford’s (1988) framing theory, we investigated how they construct the problem of student success and how they portray students in these constructions.
+Findings from our thematic analysis are: (1) the primary problem vendors purport to address is the lack of data insights to support student success, including due to data silos, capacity constraints, and the exclusion of student behavioral and engagement data; (2) vendors largely frame the problem their products address as one of institutional finances; and (3) vendors acknowledge structural barriers but rarely recognize students’ strengths.
 Although vendors frequently invoke equity-oriented language to position their tools as student-centered, our analysis reveals an emphasis on financial value for institutions and a limited engagement with students’ assets, ultimately narrowing pathways for supporting students’ success.

 Keywords